Taylor Swift Dating Trickster God Loki Had The Winter Soldier ‘Really Worried’ For Marvel Co-Star

 “I don’t know I was really worried, mainly for him.”

-The actor also noted that love is “quick and hard,” which appeared to be the case in the three month romance between Hiddleston and Swift.
+The actor also noted that love is “quick and hard,” which appeared to be the case in the three-month romance between Hiddleston and Swift.
 Elle shares that Hiddleston and Swift quickly hooked up following her breakup with Calvin Harris in 2016.
 The pair apparently met in May at the Met Gala when Swift was still dating Harris.
 A few weeks later, Harris and Swift broke up and just days after, Swift was photographed kissing Hiddleston in Rhode Island in June.

 Over the course of their summer fling, the couple traveled everywhere from New York to Nashville to Italy see each other.
 Tom even met Taylor’s parents when he visited Nashville.